polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 So obviously, the entire payload is transformed from JSON to lambda, and sent into your endpoint as an **[.arguments]** node.
-The `.` parts above, implies that `addresses` is an array, and each `.` is an entry in the array.
+The `.` parts above, implies that `addresses` is an array, where each `.` is an entry in the array.

 ### Restricting arguments